Tok3n/CloudDocumentation/API.md

 ```

 In this example the function `tok3nResonseMethod` handles the response of the Token Cloud API.
-It will receive the information of the 'validation information' in `e.detail`.
+It will receive the information of the 'validation data' in `e.detail`.

-The 'validation information' will be a json formatted object similar to this:
+The 'validation data' will be a JSON formatted object similar to this:

 ```json
 {